1. Goals

 10. Stewardship

-A gift to our Stewardship Fund is not a requirement.
-Annual monitoring by the Trust is the only way to ensure that the goals of your conservation easement are being achieved.
-If the property changes hands, the Trust will establish a relationship with subsequent landowners, regularly inspect the property, and resolve issues regarding continued protection of the land.
-It requires financial resources for land trusts to provide these services in perpetuity.
-We would be delighted to help you explore the many ways to make such a gift. *
+Once your easement is recorded the Trust will annually monitor your property to ensure that the goals of your conservation easement are being achieved.
+If the property changes hands, the Trust will establish a relationship with subsequent landowners, continue annual inspections, and resolve issues regarding continued protection of the land.
+IRS regulations and Land Trust Accreditation requires that the Trust maintain financial resources to provide these services in perpetuity.
+We ask that you consider providing a stewardship gift at closing or through a 3% transfer fee contained in the conservation easement agreement to ensure that the Trust has the necessary resources to steward your easement now and in the future. *